U.S. says Congo must hold long-delayed election by end of 2018

 KINSHASA (Reuters) - Democratic Republic of Congo must hold a long-delayed election to replace President Joseph Kabila by the end of next year or the vote will lose international support, the U.S. ambassador to the United Nations said on Friday.

-Repeated delays to the poll, originally scheduled for late 2016, have led to unrest and raised fears the Central African nation could slip back to the wars of the turn of the century that killed millions.
+Repeated delays to the poll, originally scheduled for late 2016, have led to unrest and raised fears the Central African nation could slip back into the kind of conflicts that killed millions around the turn of the century.

+U.S. envoy Nikki Haley met with Kabila for 90 minutes on Friday.
+She is the most senior member of President Donald Trump’s administration to visit the country.

+“It was a firm, candid conversation,” Haley told a small group of reporters, adding she had “made very clear that the United States wanted to see elections in the Democratic Republic of Congo in 2018 and we wouldn’t accept elections any later”.

-“The president must say that we’re going to have elections in 2018,” Haley said ahead of a later meeting with Kabila.
-“Every day we don’t have elections in this country someone dies.”
+“Every day we don’t have elections in this country someone dies,” she said.

 The electoral commission had said earlier this month that the vote to replace Kabila could not take place until April 2019 at the earliest, leading the opposition to warn that the population would “take matters into its own hands”.